MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-admx-startmenu.md

 <!--/Scope-->
 <!--Description-->
-Available in the latest Windows 10 Insider Preview Build.
 This policy setting allows users to go to the desktop instead of the Start screen when they sign in.

 If you enable this policy setting, users will always go to the desktop when they sign in.